• Skip to primary navigation

 It goes really well with dishes such as Peking duck!

-If your jar was disinfected properly, your plums cleaned thoroughly and no moisture enters the jar, your plum wine can last for years in a cool and dark place, away from sunlight.
+IF your jar was disinfected properly, your plums cleaned thoroughly and no moisture enters the jar, your plum wine can last for quite a while (some keep it for years!) in a cool and dark place, away from sunlight.

 Note: some say the wine will become bitter and cloudy if the plums are left in it for over 1 year.